hettlage/salt-api/specs/index.rst

 * The value passed for the attachments_dir parameter is used as the root directory for the attachment files.

 * An exception is raised if the XML contains a relative file path, the value passed for the xml parameter is not a string, and no value is passed for the attachments_dir parameter.

+* An exception is raised if a referenced file does not exist.

 The `download` function in the `proposals` module shall pass the following tests.